Now in the Middle East

 Entry Requirements

-• Previous experience working with children (preferred)
+• Previous experience working with children (minimum 2 years- required)

 • Fluent written and spoken English (required)